 - Add it to your mod folder inside your project.

 - Refresh totara/moodle dashboard and install the activity module.

-You will require your thirst login details for this step, if you haven't created an account yet, you can do it in thirst.
+You will require your thirst login details for this step, if you haven't created an account yet, you can sign up for a free trial here.

 - Click on...

 2. Select configuration > plugins.

 3. On the left side plugins menu, select last position configure thirst.

 1. Click on site administration.

 For both you will then be presented with the access token form.
 The access token allows communication between the LMS and thirst.